 Why do we have to work in groups?

-I don’t like the topic area of the capstone project I received during the algorithm matching.
+I didn’t get my first choice of capstone project from the algorithm matching.
 What can I do?

 Can I work on a project for my current employer?